Heat

 Building Heat Resilient Communities

-A Practical Framework and Workbook for Local Planning, Decision-Making, and Action (Draft)
+A Toolkit for Local Planning, Decision-Making, & Action

 Partner(s) UCLA Luskin Center for Innovation, Arizona State University, and the University of Arizona